kimpro82/GodSaveTheQueen/PublicDataPortal/README.md

 ## [Request Data 2.1 (2021.12.09)](/PublicDataPortal#public-data-portal)

-- Improve details in conditions for setting : can specify the starting row and ending one
+- Improve details in conditions for setting : can specify the starting row and ending one in *2.2 Setting*
-- Print progress statement only 10 times
+- Print progress statements only 10 times
 - Save file-related changes
-  · Add the number of starting/ending rows into the file name
+  · Add the number of the starting & ending rows into the file name
   · Check if there is already a file that has the same name

 #### 2.1 Required modules